Chairman’s Corporate Governance Statement

 - Ensure clear structure for, and the effective running of, Board committees.

-As Chairman, I provide coherent leadership of the Group, I am responsible for ensuring that the Board as a whole plays a full and constructive part in the development and determination of the Group’s strategy and overall commercial objectives and as required will represent the Group to customers, suppliers, shareholders, financial institutions, the media, the community and the public, as appropriate.
+As Chair, I provide coherent leadership of the Group, I am responsible for ensuring that the Board as a whole plays a full and constructive part in the development and determination of the Group’s strategy and overall commercial objectives and as required will represent the Group to customers, suppliers, shareholders, financial institutions, the media, the community and the public, as appropriate.

 I am also the guardian of the Board’s decision-making processes, providing a clear structure for the effective running of board committees and effective implementation of all decisions.